whlan02/TimerForWork/README.md

 - [How to Run](#how-to-run)

 ## Features
-- Start / Pause / Resume / Save workflow
-- Large digital Timer view with tenths (HH:MM:SS.t); saved durations use whole seconds
-- Month view with per-day coloring by total minutes
-- Week view (Mon–Sun) with daily cards, entries, and daily/weekly totals (minutes + HH:MM:SS)
+- **Modern Timer Interface**: Clean, minimal design with Start/Pause/Resume/Save workflow
+- **Week View Heatmap**: Visualize daily work patterns across Morning (0-12), Afternoon (12-18), and Evening (18-24) periods
+  - Hover over blocks to see time details
+  - Click blocks or day labels to view detailed records
+  - Navigate between weeks with prev/next buttons
+- **Month View Heatmap**: Calendar-style overview of monthly work activity
+  - Hover over days to see daily totals
+  - Click any day to view all records for that date
+  - Navigate between months with prev/next buttons
+- **Record Details**: View start time, end time, duration, and notes for any time period
-- Local Excel storage (`time_records.xlsx`), auto-created on first run
+- **Local Excel Storage**: All data saved to `time_records.xlsx`, auto-created on first run
-- English UI and calendar locale
+- **English UI**: English interface and calendar locale

 ## How to Run
 1) (Recommended) Create and activate a virtual environment